Application Process & Resources

 - Evidence showing the program meets or exceeds each NACEP standard.
 The evidence includes comprehensive descriptions with contextual detail as well as sample documents illustrating that appropriate processes, policies, and procedures are in place to ensure continued implementation.

-Under the guidance of a member of the Accreditation Commission, applications are reviewed by a two to three-person peer review teams who report their findings to the Accreditation Commission.
+Under the guidance of a member of the Accreditation Commission, applications are reviewed by two to three-person peer review teams who report their findings to the Accreditation Commission.
 The Commission votes on all decisions regarding granting or denying accreditation.

-Each application is evaluated by a team of two to three peer reviewers from NACEP-Accredited programs.
+Each application is evaluated by a team of two to three peer reviewers from NACEP accredited programs.
 The reviewers are professionals in concurrent enrollment — program directors, faculty liaisons, administrators, high school instructors or other concurrent enrollment staff — and come from outside the state or system seeking accreditation.
 They thoroughly analyze each application and deliberate through conferencing.
 Based on their initial review of the application, the Peer Review Team will request clarification and additional documentation.

 Commissioners provide ongoing support to peer review teams as they evaluate whether the application includes enough documentation of the type that fulfills the intent of each standard.
 Because there is great variation in institutional terminology and partnership programming, reviewers may request more information and documentation to clearly understand how a program ensures NACEP standards are met.